MAZterXP/testwolf/README.md

   nompu  - disables MPU-401 support (i.e., re-enables OPL2 music)
   ```

+- ### Wow, PC Speaker digitized sound is now an option?
+(It used to be "hidden" as a config file hack!)
+Any other "hidden" features?

+  - __View size__: wolfdosmpu supports increasing the view window size to fill the entire screen ("fullscreen mode"), or just the status bar ("borderless mode"), ala Doom.
+You can select these modes via the Change View menu option.
+    - Technically, borderless mode is supported by vanilla Wolf3D via a config file hack, but there are wall rendering bugs that are fixed by wolfdosmpu.
+    - When in fullscreen mode, the modern-controls version can show the player's stats (health, ammo, etc.) by pressing the Tab key.
+(Note that the MPU-only version does not support the Tab key.)
+    - Fullscreen mode uses much more conventional RAM than borderless mode due to the way the auto-generated wall-scaler code works, and your hard drive will thrash by the time you enter the large middle area in E1M1 if you have just 576KB of RAM and no EMS/XMS.
+Consider fullscreen support as "experimental". ;)
+  - __Mouse sensitivity__: wolfdosmpu allows setting a slightly higher mouse sensitivity (12 instead of 9).
+(Also technically possible in vanilla Wolf3D via a config file hack.)
+  - __Cheats__: The no-clip cheat (Tab+N) from SoD will also work on Wolf3D.
+  - __Bug fixes__: wolfdosmpu also has numerous minor fixes to vanilla Wolf3D bugs.
+The COMP parameter (discussed below) allows you to revert these fixes on a per-fix basis.

 - ### What is this COMP parameter thingamajig?

   You can enable specific quirks/bugs of the vanilla game using the COMP (compatibility) command-line parameter.
 These parameters may be useful when you play custom maps that depend on these quirks.
 Specify a number after COMP, which should be the sum of the flags you want to enable (alternatively, specify a negative number to disable those flags and enable everything else):